pulumi/pulumi-hugo/themes/default/content/blog/building-a-data-warehouse-on-aws-with-redshift-and-pulumi/index.md

 Huzzah!
 You've now got yourself a working data warehouse.

-Here's a [Modern Infrastructure](https://www.youtube.com/playlist?list=PLyy8Vx2ZoWloyj3V5gXzPraiKStO2GGZw) video that demonstrates everything you've just read in this blog post:
+## See it in action

+To demonstrate the entire process of building a data warehouse with Redshift and Pulumi, we created this [Modern Infrastructure video](https://www.youtube.com/playlist?list=PLyy8Vx2ZoWloyj3V5gXzPraiKStO2GGZw) that shows all of this in action:

 {{< youtube "2v_53eWGrqE?rel=0" >}}